 - Table: There is something powerful about gathering around a table with friends or family to give thanks and share a meal together.
 Our hectic pace of life often means we eat on the go by ourselves.
 But when we do this, we miss out on a crucial opportunity for community.
 Jesus ate with his disciples.
 The early church broke bread together.
 There is something life-giving about family and friends leaning into a table, enjoying food and fellowship together.
 Sometimes basketball practice gets in the way, but do your best to make this a daily habit.

-- Attention: Our phones are powerful tools, but the constant barrage of communication, notifications, and entertainment can actually steal life not facilitate life.
+- Attention: Our phones are powerful tools, but the constant barrage of communication, notifications, and entertainment can steal life, not facilitate it.
 With our phones in front of us, it makes it very difficult to give God or other people our undivided attention.
 The opposite of attention is distraction.
 Earley calls this the habit of presence instead of absence.
 So, make a habit of spending an hour or more each day without your phone.
 Practice silence and just sit in the presence of God.
 Give your friends, spouse, and children your full attention.
 It will be life-giving for you and them.

 - Friendship: We are made in God’s image as relational beings.
 Even the biggest introvert is not meant to walk through life alone.
 The Common Rule wisely recommends at least one hour of face-to-face conversation with a friend every week.
 Be real with one another.
 Share common interests.
 Laugh together.
 Ask deep questions, listen, pray, counsel.
 If you are married, this is a must with your spouse.
 But whether married or single, find a trusted friend to connect with each week.
 Schedule it and make it a habit.